PierreBourdeau/CDAW1/public/Projet/catalogue/README.md

     php public/Projet/catalogue/artisan db:seed

-> This will seed the database with the initial default datas
+> This will seed the database with the initial default datas and download medias pictures on the application server.
+(Fetching from [ImDB API](https://imdb-api.com/api))

 ### 2. Start app. with artisan serve
 In order to start the application, we need to use php artisan.
 Lauch the terminal command  (from the root folder) :